rsyslog/rsyslog/source/configuration/modules/impstats.rst

    records and use the previous values for ones missing in the current block.
-To guard against two or more blocks being mixed, it may also be a good idea to never reset a value to a lower bound, except when that lower bound is seen consistantly (which happens due to a restart).
+To guard against two or more blocks being mixed, it may also be a good idea to never reset a value to a lower bound, except when that lower bound is seen consistently (which happens due to a restart).
 Note that such lower bound logic requires *resetCounters* to be set to off.